JanWichelmann/AoETechTree/README.md

 ## SYSTEM REQUIREMENTS

-As this software is build with Microsoft Visual Studio 2015, you'll need the appropiate Visual C++ redistributable: (https://www.microsoft.com/de-de/download/details.aspx?id=48145)
+As this software is build with Microsoft Visual Studio 2017, you'll need the appropiate Visual C++ redistributable: (https://go.microsoft.com/fwlink/?LinkId=746572)

-This software was tested with the UserPatch v1.4 installed, so there should be no incompabilities.
+This software was tested with the UserPatch v1.4 installed, so there should not be any incompabilities.

 Also some virus scanners may have problems with this software, as it uses DLL injection to patch the running Age of Empires II process.
 This method is also used by many viruses, so some virus scanners block it by default.
 If you have problems running this software, try to create an exception in the scanner's filter rules.